nf-core/taxprofiler/docs/usage.md

 KMCP is only suitable for short-read metagenomic profiling, with much lower sensitivity on long-read datasets.
 Therefore, nf-core/taxprofiler does not currently run KMCP on data specified as being sequenced with `OXFORD_NANOPORE` in the input samplesheet.

+##### melon

+melon is only suitable for long-read metagenomic profiling.
+Therefore, nf-core/taxprofiler does not currently run melon on data specified as being sequenced with `ILLUMINA` in the input samplesheet.
 #### Post Processing

 ##### Visualisation